Byron Bay Blues and Beach Life

 I arrived in a small town early in the morning, and the buildings were plain and had wooden exteriors.
 Despite its old architecture, it was not shabby but charming, giving off a cozy vibe.
 As two Canadian backpackers left the hostel, I realized that the backpacking world was a constant flow of people coming and going.
 The enormous maple leaf on their backpacks showed their Canadian nationality.
 One expressed annoyance when people mistook him for an American.
 His flag now completed his work for him.

-beach.
+imgIn reception, I searched for local information as well as maps to avoid getting lost in unfamiliar areas.
+After dropping off my belongings at the hostel, I went to the beach.
 I longed to visit the beach like a ravenous dog dreaming of a juicy steak.
 Despite being a popular surfing destination, the area has a cozy and familial feel.
 The nearby trees framed the bay, and the buildings allowed an unobstructed view.
 The tide was calm, and although there was little swell, a few committed surfers gave it a shot.
 The long curve of the beach made it a tranquil spot.
 I sat and watched the surfers catch waves, finding how they did it intriguing.
 However, my inability to swim would have been my downfall.

-I let my mind drift away as I strolled along the beach, listening to the calming sound of the sea lapping against the fine sands.
+ImageI let my mind drift away as I strolled along the beach, listening to the calming sound of the sea lapping against the fine sands.
 Walking toward a rocky outcrop on the far right of the bay, I noticed dolphins swimming close to the shore.
 After a long travel and climb, I reached the top and saw the breathtaking view of the bay, which was well worth it.
-I took several photos from here, some of my all-time favorite images from Australia.
+I took several photos from here, my all-time favorite images from Australia.

-I returned to the town and stumbled upon the Great Northern, a large pub allegedly owned by actor Paul
+I returned to the town and stumbled upon the Great Northern, a large pub allegedly owned by actor Paul Hogan.
+It was noticeable, being much larger than most other buildings.

 It was time to eat lunch after a late start to the day.
 Bay Burgers had the aroma of authentic home cooking, setting it apart from the more well-known chains, so I knew I had found a delicious burger.
-I was not disappointed.
-The beetroot slice inside gave it more of an Aussie flavor.
-It works as a great contrast to the other flavors.
+I was shocked by the zing from the beetroot slice inside.
+After all, it was an 'Aussie Burger.'

 That evening, I ventured to the Railway Bar in a different part of town to enjoy some live music.
 Although blues was not my cup of tea, the opportunity to hear it performed live in the charming atmosphere of Byron Bay was too tempting to pass up.
 Not long ago, this place was a functioning railway.
 So many iconic photos covered the walls.